Wow....Entertainment News for Late September 2006

 Other than that, the rest is alright.

-That's awesome!The Sports Page
+The Sports Page

 Nickelodeon's NFL Slimetime kicks off to positive reviews.
 The launch comes as Saints special teamer Steve Gleason was given a green slime shower after being named MVP of the Saints' Monday Night victory over the Falcons on September 25.